stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 Accounts
 --------

 An **Account** is a unique identity within a Directory, with a unique ``username`` and/or ``email``.
 An Account can log in to an Application using either the email address or username associated with it.
 Accounts can represent your end users (people), but they can also be used to represent services, daemons, processes, or any “entity” that needs to log in to a Stormpath-enabled application.
-Additionally, an Account may only exist in a single Directory and may be in multiple Groups owned by that Directory.
+Additionally, an Account may only exist in a single Directory but may be in multiple Groups owned by that Directory.

 The Account Resource
 ^^^^^^^^^^^^^^^^^^^^